OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 ### Introduction

 The Consent Resource has a life cycle that is managed seperately and distinctly from the OAuth 2.0 Authorisation Framework.
-The state transitions and expected behaviours and error conditions expected of REST Resources protected with this profile are defined in the functional API specifications published by Open Banking Brasil.
+The state transitions and expected behaviours and error conditions expected of REST Resources protected with this profile are defined in the functional API specifications published by Open Finance Brasil.

 ### Authorization server

-In addition to the requirements outlined in Open Banking Brasil security provisions the Authorization Server
+In addition to the requirements outlined in Open Finance Brasil security provisions the Authorization Server

 1. shall only issue tokens on presentation of a refresh token when the consent resource the refresh token is bound to is active and valid;
 2. shall only share access to resources when presented with an access token linked to an active and valid consent;